debienicolas/MHCMatchmaker/README.md

    docker run -p 8000:8000 mhcmatchmaker
    ```

-   The application should now be accessible at http://localhost:8000.
+   The application should now be accessible locally at http://localhost:8000.